The Steven and Jann Paul Hall for Science and Engineering

 Numerous studies have shown that spending time outdoors is healthy.
 Students could get together for lunch, to take a break from studying or to discuss the next big idea.

-The Premier Location
+The Premier Location: Innovation Gateway

 The Innovation Gateway will be an integral part of our vision for Tulane’s campus.
 This welcoming outdoor space will be a highly visible hub of student activity, located next to one of the busiest pedestrian walkways on campus.
 This courtyard will be adjacent to some of Tulane’s most defining assets: The Scot Ackerman MakerSpace, the new Steven and Jann Paul Hall for Science and Engineering and Stanley Thomas Hall.